 Uncontested Divorce Resources in Fort Worth and Dallas, Texas

-- Less stress, frustration and time than a contested divorce; and
+- Less stress, frustration and time; and

 The Kielich Law Firm offers flat fee uncontested divorce in Fort Worth, Texas and surrounding areas.
 Uncontested divorce lawyer Adam Kielich helps clients find affordable ways to craft a divorce around the agreement between the spouses.
 An agreed divorce is particularly useful for divorces with children because the co-parenting and parent-child relationships survive the marriage.
 The more the parents begin the next chapter of their lives working together, the more likely they are to continue working together as challenges arise.
 You may not be ready to hire an uncontested divorce lawyer.
 If so, review these resources and schedule a consultation when you are ready.

 The process in Texas is the same as the contested divorce process.
 Under Texas law, the Texas Family Code does not distinguish between the two.
 The difference is how the parties choose to handle their divorce and which legal procedures they choose to follow.
 An agreed divorce strips away several complicated, expensive procedures necessary in a contested divorce.

 - Overview on uncontested divorce: Divorce attorney Adam Kielich explains the basics

 - Top Ten Uncontested Divorce Questions: Uncontested divorce lawyer Adam Kielich answers ten common questions in Texas.

 - Fort Worth uncontested divorce process: A general discussion of the process in Texas and how that changed in recent years in Tarrant County.